Our epic road trip to discover National Parks in Utah and Arizona

 We stayed at the Best Western View of Lake Powell hotel.
 It was situated just on the edge of town but within easy walking distance.
 The hotel was modern, staff were really friendly, breakfast was provided as well as free 24-hour tea/coffee in reception.
 Page has a variety of shops, bars, restaurants and tour operators.
 There is a large supermarket in the centre of town too.
 We ate at Fiesta Mexicana, a really lovely restaurant serving huge portions of traditional Mexican dishes.

 Our main reason for staying in Page was to visit Upper Antelope Canyon, we used Antelope Canyon Tours.
 They were efficient, and the guide was really knowledgeable.
 There are lots of tour operators offering similar deals.
 You can only visit the canyon with a guide.
 Our upper canyon tour lasted about 90 minutes including transport.
-The tour costs around $45, maybe slightly more if you want to be in the canyon for midday when the beautiful beam of sunlight can be seen in the canyon.
-You can drive to the entrance yourself and pick up a tour but there are no advance reservations so you may have to queue or risk not getting a ticket in peak season.
+The tour costs around $85 and tickets must be reserved in advance.

-Whilst in Page you should visit Horseshoe Bend, a few minutes drive from town, the walk down to the bend in the Colorado River is an easy path and is beautiful at sunset.
+Whilst in Page you could visit Horseshoe Bend, a few minutes drive from town, the walk down to the bend in the Colorado River is an easy path and is beautiful at sunset.
 Take plenty of water as there is no shade and its uphill coming back to the car park.

 If you have more time, maybe rent a houseboat on Lake Powell, just minutes from Page or at least visit the Rainbow Bridge National Monument or the Glen Canyon Dam.